rakshit-binary/perl-Quant-Framework/README.md

 ##Quant::Framework::ImpliedRate

-A module to save/load implied interest rates for currencies.
+ImA module to save/load implied interest rates for currencies.

 This module saves/loads implied interest rate data to/from Chronicle.